-A property is in close proximity to utilities.
+A property is in close proximity to utilities such as high pressure pipelines, overhead transmission lines or substations.

 Property receives a minor utility influence factor if it is adjacent to underground utilities (like high pressure pipelines) generally located within a green belt.